Smana/smana.github.io/content/en/post/cnpg/index.md

 <center><img src="single_instance.png" alt="single_instance" width="600" /></center>

 Now we can create our first instance using a **custom resource** `Cluster`.
-In the following definition is pretty simple: we want to start a PostgreSQL server, automatically create a database named `mydb`  and configure the credentials based on the [secrets created previously](#key-create-the-users-secrets).
+The following definition is pretty simple: we want to start a PostgreSQL server, automatically create a database named `mydb`  and configure the credentials based on the [secrets created previously](#key-create-the-users-secrets).

 ```yaml
 apiVersion: postgresql.cnpg.io/v1